jajaperson/PKM/Vault/Zen/Closed category.md

 > \end{align*}
 > $$

-A [[Monoidal closed category]] is a category which is also monoidal in a compatible way.
+A [[Closed monoidal category]] is a category which is also monoidal in a compatible way.

 #
 ---